midlantica/LovelyBunchOfCoconuts/content/quotes/an-unlimited-power-to-tax.md

 ---
-title: "An unlimited power to tax"
+title: 'An unlimited power to tax'
 ---

 ## "An unlimited power to tax involves, necessarily, a power to destroy."